chrislopesdev/Notes/Javascript/regex.md

   groups: undefined ]
 ```

-You can use the `g` flag on the regex to return an arry containing only the word.
+You can use the `g` flag on the regex to return an array containing only the word.

 ```js
 ['coding']